 Don’t fly in national parks: National parks restrict the use of drones.
 Parks Victoria and the NSW National Parks and Wildlife Service both require anyone wishing to fly a drone in a national park to check with the park manager, and to ensure the drone will not annoy park visitors or affect wildlife.

 Rules apply: The Aussie guidelines around flying recreational drones under 2kg are quite easy to remember – you’re ok if you’re under an altitude of 400 feet (121m) and away from crowds, you don't fly at night, over beaches, parks, public events and always make sure it stays within your line of sight.
-However, if you’re flying a drone over 2kg, you’ll need to be registered with the Civil Aviation Safety Authority (CASA) and have an operator's certificate for your unmanned aerial vehicle (UAV), and liability insurance in case it accidently drops out of the sky and onto somebody’s noggin.
+However, if you’re flying a drone over 2kg, you’ll need to be registered with the Civil Aviation Safety Authority (CASA) and have an operator's certificate for your unmanned aerial vehicle (UAV), and liability insurance in case it accidentally drops out of the sky and onto somebody’s noggin.

 Do your research